ILABUTK/MLePOMDP_Early_Sepsis_Detection/README.md

 6. `patient.csv`;
 7. `respiratoryCharting.csv`;
 8. `treatment.csv`;
-9. `vitalPeriodic.csv`;
+9. `vitalPeriodic.csv`.

 Dummy files are prepared at the directory to show the setup.

-Then, run the `main.py` file to generate the ground truth of sepsis and patient data used in later stages.
+Then, run the `main.py` file to generate the ground truth of sepsis, as well as the patient data used in later stages.
 Note that to process the eICU data, a relatively large RAM is required.

 ### Preprocessing

 Run through steps 0 to 3 in the `scripts/1_preprocessing/` folder.
-Before running each file, remember to change the data directory to the correct one, indicated in the files.
+Before running each file, remember to change the data directory to the appropriate one, indicated in the files.

 ### First Stage